Hailey Khatchatourian

 Police legitimacy, police-community relations, policing strategies and evidence-based crime policy

-Hailey Khatchatourian is a third-year doctoral student in the Department of Criminology, Law and Society.
+Hailey Khatchatourian is a doctoral student in the Department of Criminology, Law and Society.
 She currently serves as a research assistant in the Center for Evidence-Based Crime Policy under Dr. Lum and Dr. Koper.
 In 2022, she received a Bachelor of Arts from University at Albany after double majoring in Criminal Justice and Psychology.
+She also received her Master of Arts in Criminology, Law and Society from George Mason University in 2024.
 Her research interests include police legitimacy, police-community relations, policing strategies, and evidence-based crime policy.

 Selected Publications